learn-co-curriculum/single-variable-regression-lab/README.md

 Let's help plot this line so you can get a sense of what your $m$ and $b$ values look like in graph form.

-Our x-values can be a list of `initial_sample_budgets`,  equal to a list of our budgets.
-And we can use the outputs of our `attendance_with_friends` function to determine the list of `attendance-values`, the attendance at each of those x-values.
+Our x values can be a list of `initial_sample_budgets`,  equal to a list of our budgets.
+And we can use the outputs of our `attendance_with_friends` function to determine the list of `attendance_values`, the attendance at each of those x values.

 ```python